bsmith89/compbio-template/TEMPLATE.md

 cd new-project

-# Remove unneeded directories/files/requirements from the repository.
-# You might want to do this before you've initialized the project.
-# e.g. if you're not analyzing images, sequence data, or phylogenetic trees:
-git rm -r img/ seq/ tre/

 # Initialize the project
 make init
 # You'll be prompted for whether you'd like to treat the current